MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 Hot Reload is available without the debugger when targeting most types of .NET 6+ apps.

 This feature is exclusive to .NET 6+.
-Those apps not targeting .NET 6+ (that is, .NET 5 or below) do not support the "no debugger" scenario and must use the debugger to get access to Hot Reload functionality.
+Those apps not targeting .NET 6+ (that is, they target .NET 5 or below) do not support the "no debugger" scenario and must use the debugger to get access to Hot Reload functionality.

 Also, be aware that not all project types currently support the "no debugger" scenario, see [Support for .NET applications](#support-for-net-applications).